Next | Prev | Up | Top | Index | JOS Index | JOS Pubs | JOS Home | Search

 \end{eqnarray*}

-That is, $ f_0=\hbox{\sc Flip}(h_0)$ for the lowpass channel, and the highpass channel filters are a modulation of their lowpass counterparts by $ (-1)^n$.
-Again, all four analysis and synthesis filters are determined by the lowpass analysis filter $ H_0(z)$.
+That is, $ f_0=\hbox{\sc Flip}(h_0)$ for the lowpass channel, and each highpass channel filter is a modulation of its lowpass counterpart by $ (-1)^n$ .
+Again, all four analysis and synthesis filters are determined by the lowpass analysis filter $ H_0(z)$ .
 It can be shown that this is an orthogonal filter bank.
 The analysis filters $ H_0(z)$ and $ H_1(z)$ are power complementary, i.e.,

 or

-The problem of the PR filter design has thus been reduced to designing one half-band filter, $ P(z)$.
-It can be shown that any half-band filter can be written in the form $ p(2n) = \delta(n)$.
-That is, all non-zero even-idexed values of $ p(n)$ are set to zero.
+The problem of PR filter design has thus been reduced to designing one half-band filter $ P(z)$ .
+It can be shown that any half-band filter can be written in the form $ p(2n) = \delta(n)$ .
+That is, all non-zero even-indexed values of $ p(n)$ are set to zero.

 A simple design of an FIR half-band filter would be to window a sinc function: